wp-plugins/custom-content-type-manager/readme.txt

 * Read the [Official documentation](http://code.google.com/p/wordpress-custom-content-type-manager/)

 == Installation ==

+This plugin uses the standard installation procedure, but here is a typical use-case verbosely for the record:

 1. If you are upgrading from version 0.8.7 or before, you must *completely* uninstall the previous version!
 This will not delete any of your content, but you should take some notes about the exact names of your content types before doing this.
 Sorry, I know it's a pain, but I had to correct for limitations in the data structure.
 See [this Wiki page](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/DeletePostType) for more information.
 1. Install this plugin using the traditional WordPress plugin installation, or upload this plugin's folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in the WordPress manager.